-In [YEAR], the main objective of these audits will be to determine whether the level of services provided is reasonable and necessary; the documentation within the medical record adequately supports the medical necessity.
+Description: In 2021, the main objective of these audits will be to determine if the level of services provided are reasonable and necessary; the documentation within the medical record adequately supports the medical necessity.

-Provider-Based Clinics (Medicare)
+C. Provider Based Clinics (Medicare)

-Since the beginning of the Medicare program, some hospitals have operated as single entities while owning and operating multiple provider-based departments, locations, and facilities that were treated as part of the main hospital for Medicare purposes.
+Description: Since the beginning of the Medicare program, some hospitals have operated as single entities while owning and operating multiple provider-based departments, locations, and facilities that were treated as part of the main hospital for Medicare purposes.
 Compliance will review the documentation and billing of professional and technical facility services rendered in these clinics.

-School-Based Clinics
+D. School Based Clinics

-Compliance will review the documentation and billing of professional and technical facility services rendered in school-based clinics.
+Description: Compliance will review the documentation and billing of professional and technical facility services rendered in school based clinics.

-Durable Medical Equipment
+E. Durable Medical Equipment

-In accordance with the OMIG work plan, Compliance will review DME and other supply claims submitted by selected providers to determine compliance and ensure that the equipment and/or supplies were properly authorized, the products were delivered, and the claim amount falls within Medicaid payment guidelines.
-Compliance will also conduct medical reviews of high-ordering DME physicians to support the need for the DME and to determine whether the targeted providers had seen and treated the recipients on the date of service or during the six-month period prior to the DME date of service.
-We will also review the compliance of suppliers of DME, prosthetics, orthotics, and supplies (DMEPOS) with Medicare requirements for frequently replaced DME supplies to determine whether payments for such supplies met Medicare requirements.
+Description: In accordance to the OMIG work plan; Compliance will review durable medical equipment (DME) and other supply claims submitted by selected providers to determine compliance and ensure that the equipment and/or supplies were properly authorized, the products were delivered, and the claim amount falls within Medicaid payment guidelines.
+Compliance will also conduct medical reviews of high ordering DME physicians to support the need for the DME and to determine if the targeted providers had seen and treated the recipients on the date of service or during the six month period prior to the DME date of service.
+We will also review the compliance of suppliers of DMEPOS with Medicare requirements for frequently replaced DME supplies to determine whether payments for such supplies met Medicare requirements.

-MS-DRGs Gastrointestinal Disorders
+F. MS-DRGs Gastrointestinal Disorders

-As discussed in the DCS, RAC Issues Under Review, Issue # A000962010, MS-DRG validation requires that diagnostic and procedural information and the discharge status of the beneficiary, as coded on the hospital claim, matches both the attending physician description and the information contained in the medical record.
-Compliance will validate MS-DRGs 332-334, 338-349, 368-370, and 374-395 for diagnoses and procedures affecting the MS-DRG assignment.
-Compliance will also review "present on admission and discharge" status code indicators for every MS-DRG audit.
+Description: As discussed in the DCS, RAC Issues Under Review, Issue # A000962010; MS- DRG validation requires that diagnostic and procedural information and the discharge status of the beneficiary, as coded on the hospital claim, matches both the attending physician description and the information contained in the medical record.
+Compliance will validate MS- DRGs 332, 333, 334, 338, 339, 340, 341, 342, 343, 344, 345, 346, 347, 348, 349, 368, 369, 370, 374, 375, 376, 377, 378, 379, 380, 381, 382, 383, 384, 385, 386, 387, 388, 389, 390, 391, 392, 393, 394 and 395 for diagnoses and procedures affecting the MS-DRG assignment.
+Compliance will also review present on admission and discharge status code indicators for every MS-DRG audit.

-Clinical Social Worker (CSW) Services
+G. Clinical Social Worker (CSW) Services

-As discussed in the DCS, RAC Issues Under Review, Issue # A000222009, CSW services rendered during an inpatient acute care or skilled nursing facility stay are not separately payable under Medicare Part B; instead, they are included in the facility's Prospective Payment System (PPS) payment.
+Description: As discussed in the DCS, RAC Issues Under Review, Issue # A000222009; CSW services rendered during an inpatient acute care or skilled nursing facility stay are not separately payable under Medicare Part B, instead they are included in the facility's Prospective Payment System (PPS) payment.
 CSW providers are expected to render services under arrangement with the facility.
-Therefore, an issue may exist when a beneficiary received CSW services during an inpatient stay that have been billed and reimbursed under Medicare Part B. Compliance will review both the professional and facility component of these services.
+Therefore, an issue may exist when a beneficiary received CSW services during an inpatient stay, which have been billed and reimbursed under Medicare Part B. Compliance will review both the professional and facility component of these services.

-Acute Care Hospital Inpatient Transfers to Inpatient Hospice Care acute care hospital and the hospice provider, as well as how Medicare treats reimbursement for similar transfers from the acute-care to other settings.
-Regulations at 42 C.F.R. § 412.2 state that inpatient PPS payments to hospitals for inpatient stays are payments in full for hospitals' operating costs.
-If potential noncompliance is detected after verification, Compliance will conduct an audit accordingly.
+H. Acute-Care Hospital Inpatient Transfers to Inpatient Hospice Care

+Description: Compliance will verify with Hospice that Medicare claims for inpatient stays for which the beneficiary was transferred to hospice care and examine the relationship, either financial or common ownership, between the acute-care hospital and the hospice provider and how Medicare treats reimbursement for similar transfers from the acute-care setting to other settings.
+Regulations at 42 C.F.R. § 412.2 state that inpatient prospective payment system (IPPS) payments to hospitals for inpatient stays are payment in full for hospitals' operating costs.
+Regulations state that hospice payments can be made for a general inpatient care day.
+(42 C.F.R.